 Sacrificing your free time to increase your income or build a business is a millionaire move.
 Replacing entertainment with education is another one.

-Track of Your Finances and Set Goals
+Track Your Finances and Set Goals

 Tracking your finances is the first step to becoming financially successful.
 Wealthy people always track where their money is going and where it’s coming.
 It forces you to be aware of your financial well being and you’ll be able to identify areas for improvement.